 While simple to use, Trello is packed with useful features.
 Cards can contain all types of information about the task at hand, which makes them powerful and independent units in your workflow.While simple to use, Trello is packed with useful features.
 Click To Tweet

 You can add a relevant title to the card, which makes it recognizable in the list.
-Then you can input a description that explains important aspects about the task and how it can be executed.
+Then you can input a description that explains important aspects of the task and how it can be executed.

 Cards also have a comment option.
 It allows team members to exchange information and discuss relevant aspects of the task without exiting Trello.